 Price: I suggest giving your guests two or three options in price (i.e., budget, midrange, luxury).
 Make sure that the price points vary by at least fifty dollars from one category to the next.

 Location: Try to book a hotel that is near your wedding events.
 Hotels within walking distance (or located near transportation) are the best option.
 Otherwise, your hotels should ideally be within ten miles of your wedding venue.
-Also, choosing hotels near other attractions and restaurants will give people who arrive before the wedding have something to do (they will thus leave you alone while you’re scrambling to take care of any last minute items).
+Also, choosing hotels near other attractions and restaurants will give the early-bird people something to do (and they will thus leave you alone while you’re scrambling to take care of any last-minute items).

 Once you’ve narrowed down the search, reach out to some hotels for initial offers.
 You can pick up the phone and call each hotel on your list (ask to speak with someone in Group Sales), or you can use an online tool to do the initial legwork.
-A couple of free ones that I like are Jetaport and Hotels.com/Groups.
+A couple of free ones that I like are Where Will They Stay, Kleinfeld, and Hotel Planner.